jamesw98/jamesw98/README.md

 -->

 # About Me
 Hello!
-My name is James Wallace, I currently work for [SiteZeus](https://sitezeus.com/) as a Backend Developer.
+My name is James Wallace, I am a developer passionate about backend development, especially .NET.
 I graduated from Virginia Tech with a bachelors degree in computer science in December 2021.

 ### Recent Projects